Getting Started

 Click on the keyboard icon

-to show or hide toolbar buttons.
+to collapse or expand toolbar buttons.
 To add a new widget, click the plus icon

 .